There is a plain old FTP protocol, but FTPS and SFTP. So, how do they differ? Here’s a comparison of FTP vs. FTPS vs. SFTP.

-- Active Mode: In an Active FTP connection, the client opens a port and listens and the server actively connects to it.
+- Active Mode: In an Active FTP connection, the client opens a port and listens, and the server actively connects to it.
 Active FTP servers generally use port 20 as their data port.

-- Passive Mode: In a Passive FTP connection, the server opens a port and listens (passively) and the client connects to it.
+- Passive Mode: In a Passive FTP connection, the server opens a port and listens (passively), and the client connects to it.

 Most FTP client programs select passive connection mode by default because server administrators prefer it as a safety measure.
 In addition, firewalls generally block connections that are initiated from the outside.

 As great as FTP was at the time, it lacked security measures to encrypt usernames and passwords or other data going across the protocol.

-What is FTPS
+What Is FTPS

 Concern about internet security grew during the 1990s.
 In response, in 1994, Netscape released the application layer wrapper known as Secure Sockets Layer or SSL to protect communications over a network.
 SSL was applied to FTP to create FTPS.

 FTPS connections are authenticated with a user ID, password, and certificate.
 When connecting to an FTPS server, an FTPS client will first verify the trustworthiness of the server’s certificate.

-What is SFTP
+What Is SFTP

-So while it sounds similar to FTP and FTPS, it actually uses a completely different protocol, called the Secure Shell (SSH).
-SFTP was created as an extension of SSH to transfer files through the secure channel.
+So while it sounds similar to FTP and FTPS, it uses an entirely different protocol, called the Secure Shell (SSH).
+SFTP was created as an SSH extension to transfer files through the secure channel.

-FTP vs FTPS vs SFTP: Which Protocol Should I Use?
+FTP vs. FTPS vs. SFTP: Which Protocol Should I Use?

-So that leaves FTPS vs SFTP.
-Both are secure FTP protocols with strong authentication option, but they are also two completely different protocols.
+So that leaves FTPS vs. SFTP.
+Both are secure FTP protocols with robust authentication options, but they are also two completely different protocols.

-If you’re concerned at all with the security of your data, SFTP is the way to go, as it is the most secure and compliant file transfer method.
+If you’re concerned with the security of your data, SFTP is the way to go, as it is the most secure and compliant file transfer method.

 Learning about the different protocols might seem daunting.
 We’ve compiled a shortlist of the differences that can help clarify which protocol would be best for your use.